Speakers

 Check out our calendar to find a Speaker program near you!

-Delaware Humanities programs are made possible in part by funding from the National Endowment for the Humanities (NEH).
-Any views, findings, conclusions or recommendations expressed in these programs do not necessarily represent those of the NEH or Delaware Humanities.
+Delaware Humanities Speaker programs are made possible in part by funding from the State of Delaware and a generous private donor.
+Any views, findings, conclusions or recommendations expressed in these programs do not necessarily represent those of Delaware Humanities.

 How it Works